 The third movement Allegro giocoso, ma non troppo features a lively rondo.
 With dash and élan, shining brightly, Huang conquered the folkish themes.
 She glows, ending the concerto brilliantly to well-earned applause.

 Maestro Ponti reentered and, with baton raised, began the second portion of tonight’s concert with Samuel Barber’s Essay No. 1, op 12 (1937) for strings.
 The Symphony performed this work with equal finesse as the Dvořák.
 While not as well-known as Barber’s Adagio For Strings, his Essay No. 1. reflects many of the qualities associated with the composer’s orchestral treatments.

-Jennifer Higdon’s To the Point was described by Maestro Ponti as a marvelous example of a work created with means similar to impressionist artist Seurat’s pointillism technique of painting with dots and small dashes.
+Maestro Ponti described Jennifer Higdon’s To the Point as a marvelous example of a work created with means similar to impressionist artist Seurat’s pointillism painting technique with dots and small dashes.
 The parallels are clear and were effectively presented sonically in this exciting work.
-The strings arrangement was particularly effective in projecting a desirable stereophonic projection of sound.
-It was a pleasure to hear work from a living, award-winning woman composer.
+The strings’ arrangement was particularly effective in projecting a desirable stereophonic projection of sound.
+Hearing work from a living, award-winning woman composer was a pleasure.